 Investing or trading through an online broker is now easy and generally the commissions/fees are very reasonable.
-The hard part is actually narrowing down the over-whelming selection to choose an online broker that’s right for you.
+The hard part is actually choosing an online broker, from the over-whelming selection available, that’s right for you.

-Below is a list of eight critical factors to consider in order to compare and choose an online broker.
+Below is a list of eight critical factors to consider when comparing and/or choosing an online broker.

 These tips apply to both investors and the active trader looking for the best online stock broker or Australian CFD & Forex brokers.